ds-elections/nc-elections-project/README.md

 - Edwin Alvarado
 - Nick Solomon

+## Outcome

+Our project resulted in a [`shiny` dashboard](https://nc-elections.shinyapps.io/nc-elections) compiling our findings that allows users to explore the data interactively.

 ## Project Description

 In this project, we will use the publicly available [North Carolina voter history and registration files](http://dl.ncsbe.gov/index.html?prefix=data/) to create demographic profiles of voters in the 2012, 2014, and 2016 elections.
 Then these profiles will be compared with other measures of the voting